 What Do Ball Pythons Eat?

-Ball pythons are exclusive carnivores who eat a diet that consists of small prey such as rodents, birds, amphibians, fish, and shrews.
+Ball pythons are obligate carnivores who eat a diet that consists of small prey such as rodents, birds, amphibians, fish, and shrews.
 Ball pythons eat only once every one to two weeks in the wild.
 Like other snake species, ball pythons take a long time digesting their food, so it takes them a few days after eating before they start hunting again.
 Unlike large snake species, ball pythons do not eat larger prey than them.
 The size of their preferred prey always equates with the width of the ball python’s largest body part.

 Their favorite food in the wild are rodents, as any small rodent can quickly be overpowered in the wild.
 As ambush predators, they use their keen senses to stalk and wait for their prey for days until they get the perfect opportunity to kill them.
 When ball pythons wander and come across nesting birds in their habitat, they will consume them too.